 Read moreInterface analysis is the process of identifying and analyzing the functionality and compatibility of interfaces between different systems, applications, or organizations.
 The purpose of this analysis is to ensure that […]

-Read more(Kraftwerk-Kennzeichnungssystem) is a standardised identification system for equipment and systems in power plants and industrial facilities.
-It provides a consistent and hierarchical naming structure that facilitates the design, construction, maintenance, […]
+Read moreKKS (Kraftwerk-Kennzeichnungssystem) is a standardised equipment labelling and identification system used primarily in power plants and industrial facilities.
+It enables the consistent classification and coding of components, systems, and locations […]

 Read moreLand surveying is a discipline of measurement and data collection focused on mapping the shapes, locations, and boundaries of natural and built environments.
 The purpose of land surveying is to […]